Gertrude Casebier Grants

 4. A one-page budget for the research trip.

 All Vanderbilt history majors are encouraged to apply.
 The deadlines are October 15 and January 15 for the academic year and March 15 for the summer.

-Please submit materials to the Department of History Office Manager, Christen Harper, and the Director of Undergraduate Studies, Professor Edward Wright-Rios via email attachment or hard copy.
+Please submit materials to the Department of History Office Manager, Lisa Hawkins, and the Director of Undergraduate Studies, Professor Edward Wright-Rios via email attachment or hard copy.
 Hard copies can be brought to Benson Hall room 232.